nahume24/CMPG-323-Overview/README.md

 ![project 1](https://user-images.githubusercontent.com/38375869/185128126-57d71388-31a4-434a-904b-0e6f5e89ae15.PNG)

 # **Branching**

--Project 5 will inherit a branch from project 2
+- Project 5 will inherit a branch from project 2

 # **The use of a .gitignore file within each project**